University of Georgia: Study abroad

 UGA is among the top-ranked universities in the US for the number of students studying abroad, with more than 100 programs in about 70 countries, and 25% of the student body participating in the program before graduation.
 UGA has faculty study abroad programs on every continent, including Antarctica.
 Additionally, UGA has signed agreements with several outside study abroad organizations: the American Institute For Foreign Study, GlobaLinks Learning Abroad, the Institute for Study Abroad (IFSA), International Studies Abroad (ISA), The School for Field Studies, and the Innsbruck International Summer School.
 Just over 2,000 students, or 6% of the entire campus enrollment (graduate and undergraduate) study abroad in a given year.

 The university began its first year-round residential study-abroad program at Trinity College of Oxford University in England, where students and faculty live in a three-story Victorian house owned by UGA and located in the heart of the city of Oxford.
 Founded in 1987, the UGA at Oxford program began as a summer option and expanded to include spring in 1994.
 With the purchase of the house in 1999, the program became available throughout the academic year.

-The University of Georgia owns two other international residential centers: one in Cortona, Italy; the other, and UGA's largest, in Monteverde, Costa Rica.
-The UGA Costa Rica campus comprises 155 acre and over 36000 sqft of built space nestled in the country's mountainous Monteverde Cloud Forest.
-In 2012, the Certification for Sustainable Tourism (CST) program in Costa Rica recognized the University of Georgia's satellite campus in Costa Rica as one of its "Four Leaves" level institutions operating in the country.
+The University of Georgia owns another international residential center in Cortona, Italy, and has access to a large center in Monteverde, Costa Rica along with other universities.
+The Costa Rica campus comprises 155 acre and over 36000 sqft of built space nestled in the country's mountainous Monteverde Cloud Forest.
+In 2012, the Certification for Sustainable Tourism (CST) program in Costa Rica recognized the campus in Costa Rica as one of its "Four Leaves" level institutions operating in the country.
 Run by the Costa Rican Tourism Board, the CST awards excellence in natural, cultural, and social resource management.